drshahizan/HPDP/assignment/submission/ass1/GPS/case_study1a/readme.md

 </div>
 <br>

-17. Click the column letter R (Status) and then right click to create a filter to filter rows with **"Pass"** only.
+17. Click the column letter R (Status) and then right click to create a filter to filter rows with status of **"Pass"** only.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/GPS/case_study1a/createafilter.png" width=100 length=100>
 </p>